 Global Partners Project : A Set of Initiatives to Strengthen

-The project included three area centers, each of which operated under the guidance of a task force of faculty from ACM, GLCA and ACS colleges.
+The Project also worked through three area centers, each operating under the guidance of a task force of faculty from ACM, GLCA and ACS colleges.
 Among other activities, the centers hosted faculty seminars, sponsored faculty travel grants to the regions, established clearinghouses for faculty opportunities, and created new study abroad opportunities for students.
-ACM created a Center for Central Europe and Russia at its current program sites at Kuban State University in Krasnodar, Russia and at Palacký University in Olomouc, Czech Republic.
-GLCA, Inc. operated a Center for International Studies at the University of Nairobi in Kenya.
-ACS administered a Center in Turkey to support faculty and students interested in Turkey, as well as neighboring regions.
+ACM coordinated work in Central Europe and Russia at its program sites at Kuban State University in Krasnodar, Russia and at Palacký University in Olomouc, Czech Republic.
+GLCA, Inc. established an International Learning Center at the University of Nairobi in Kenya and assisted with Global Partners activities in East Africa.
+ACS continues to administer a Center in Turkey that supports faculty and students interested in Turkey, as well as neighboring regions and coordinates a fall semester program for students.

 |Updated 02/21/2006||| home | task